Physical education and Sport play a large part of life at Highfield Littleport.

 Sporting Tournaments with other Special schools

-Most Highfield students experience and enjoy regular swimming sessions - we are lucky enough to have use of a local swimming pool.
+Highfield students experience and enjoy regular swimming sessions on a rotational basis - we are lucky enough to have use of a local swimming pool.
 We aspire that all of our students become happy and comfortable in the water and some will go on to become strong, confident swimmers.
 None of our year 6 cohort currently meet the government target (which does not make allowances for children with SEND) to "swim competently, confidently and proficiently over a distance of at least 25 metres, use a range of strokes effectively and perform safe self-rescue in different water-based situations" - although this is something that we are working towards with dedicated swimming slots for all of our upper KS2 and KS3 students.

 Hydrotherapy

 We are lucky enough to have a hydrotherapy pool on site to deliver specific programmes to students with physical needs.
+This is on a referral basis with specific outcomes and targets allocated.

 Jabadao

 Developmental Movement Play is a framework for understanding and supporting children's physical development in early childhood.
 It builds upon their natural drive to move in ways that will develop confident, expressive, skilled and happy individuals.
 It focusses on many kinds of learning - sensory processing and motor development to build relationships in non verbal ways.
-Students within the Early Years and Green pathways participate in Jabadao sessions to further enhance movement and sensory development.
+Students within the Early Years, Purple and Green pathways participate in Jabadao sessions to further enhance movement and sensory development.
 For more information click here.

 Yoga